Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 Increased susceptibility to infection and the possible development of lymphoma and other malignancies may result from immunosuppression.
-Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should prescribe sirolimus, and they should have complete information requisite for the follow-up of the patient.
+Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should prescribe sirolimus for prophylaxis of organ rejection in patients receiving renal transplants, and they should have complete information requisite for the followup of the patient.
 The use of sirolimus in combination with cyclosporine or tacrolimus was associated with excess mortality, graft loss, and hepatic artery thrombosis in studies in de novo liver transplant patients.
-Cases of bronchial anastomotic dehiscence, most fatal, have been reported in de novo lung transplant patients when sirolimus has been used as part of an immunosuppressive regimen.
-The safety and efficacy of sirolimus as immunosuppressive therapy have not been established in liver or lung transplant patients, and therefore, such use is not recommended .
+Cases of bronchial anastomotic dehiscence, most fatal, have been reported in de novo lung transplant patients when sirolimus was used as part of an immunosuppressive regimen.
+The safety and efficacy of sirolimus as immunosuppressive therapy have not been established in liver or lung transplant patients, and such use is not recommended .

 Commonly used brand name(s)

 In the U.S.